Cape Ann Holy Week, Passover services

 Instructions on how to join the temple’s Zervices may be found at on its homepage, https://www.taagloucester.org/

-Annisquam Village Church will hold services online for Good Friday, April 10, at 7 p.m. and Easter Sunday worship at 10 a.m. on April 12.
-Each of these services includes prayer, scripture, and an opportunity for reflection and sharing.
-Chat rooms open 30 minutes prior to each service for community members to converse.
+Annisquam Village Church will hold Easter Sunday worship online at 10 a.m.
+The service includes prayer, scripture, and an opportunity for reflection and sharing.
+Chat rooms open 30 minutes prior to the service for community members to converse.
 More information, including weblinks, may be found at annisquamvillagechurch.org.

 Churches of Sacred Heart in Manchester and St. John the Baptist in Essex, will host a virtual Easter Sunday Mass at 10 a.m., with Father Paul at https://www.mecatholic.org/

-First Congregational Church, UCC, of Rockport will live stream its services on its Facebook page; Good Friday services at 7 p.m. and Easter Sunday worship at 10 a.m.
+First Congregational Church, UCC, of Rockport will live stream its Easter Sunday worship at 10 a.m. on its Facebook page.

 The First Religious Society, Unitarian Universalist, will live stream its Easter service at 10:30 a.m.
 Sunday at www. frsuu.org,.
 The Rev. Rebecca Bryan will preach.